quat1024/garden/garden/itch-and-adult-content.md

 # `itch.io` and adult content

-Last updated July 24, 2025, at around 5pm Eastern time (to add a bit about JAST BLUE and a congressional act).
+Last updated July 28, 2025, at around 6pm Eastern time (to add a bit about *Mouthwashing*).

 Metacontext: I'm just some guy, definitely not affilated with itch.io except I uploaded a shitty free game there when I was 15 I guess.